Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Workflows.md

       be applied.
     * BOS sessions provide a way to apply a template across a group of nodes and monitor the progress of those nodes as they move toward their desired state.
     * BOS operators interact with other services to perform actions on nodes, moving them toward their desired state.
-* [Cray Advanced Platform Monitoring and Control (CAPMC)](../../glossary.md#cray-advanced-platform-monitoring-and-control-capmc) service provides system-level power control for nodes in the system.
-CAPMC interfaces directly with the Redfish APIs to the controller infrastructure to effect power and environmental changes on the system.
+* [Power Control Service (PCS)](../../glossary.md#power-control-service-pcs) provides system-level power control for nodes in the system.
+PCS interfaces directly with the Redfish APIs to the controller infrastructure to effect power and environmental changes on the system.
 * [Hardware State Manager (HSM)](../../glossary.md#hardware-state-manager-hsm) tracks the state of each node and its group and role associations.
 * [Boot Script Service (BSS)](../../glossary.md#boot-script-service-bss) stores per-node information about the iPXE boot script.
   When booting or rebooting, nodes consult BSS for boot artifacts \(kernel, `initrd`, image root\) and boot parameters.